linsalrob/atavide_lite/paper/paper.md

 ---

 # Summary
-`atavide lite` is a metagenomics processing pipeline that separates the component parts into individual steps, allowing users to run only the steps they need.
-Through experience, we have eschewed the use of all-in-one pipelines, but have created a set of modular steps that can be applied to complex, multi-sample, multi-technology datasets.
-Together, the atavide-lite processes combine both read-based and assembly-based approaches to metagenome processing, and can be used with paired-end or long-read sequencing data.
+`atavide lite` is a modular metagenomics processing pipeline designed to handle complex, multi-sample, multi-technology datasets.
+Instead of a single monolithic workflow, it separates processing into discrete, independent steps, allowing users to run only what they need, retry failed components without restarting the entire workflow, and optimise resource use for their specific environment.
+The pipeline integrates both read-based and assembly-based approaches, and supports both paired-end short reads and long-read sequencing data.

 # Statement of need

-There are many metagenomics pipelines available, and include both web-based pipelines like MG-RAST `[@Meyer2008-mw:2008]`, and many, many command-line pipelines `[e.g. @Clarke2019-go:2019; @Laudadio2019-og:2019; @Lu2022-yw:2022; @Garfias-Gallegos2022-cy:2022; @Walker2022-yo:2022;
+Numerous metagenomics pipelines exist, from web-based systems like MG-RAST `[@Meyer2008-mw:2008]`, to a proliferation of command-line pipelines
+`[e.g. @Clarke2019-go:2019; @Laudadio2019-og:2019; @Lu2022-yw:2022; @Garfias-Gallegos2022-cy:2022; @Walker2022-yo:2022;
 @Blanco-Miguez2023-ej:2023; @Tyagi2024-wl:2024; @Roach2024-qn:2024]`.
 Workflow management systems like Nextflow
 `[@Di_Tommaso2017-ir:2017]` and Snakemake `[@Koster2012-qn:2012]` streamlined the creation of pipelines for bioinformatics analysis, including metagenomics.
-However, the two major issues with these pipelines is that they are often fragile, susceptible to breaking when processing thousands of datasets, and they struggle to adapt to the nuances of different computational environments.
+However, large-scale, real-world deployments reveal two persistent problems:

+1. Fragility at scale When processing thousands of datasets, failures such as incomplete SRA downloads or database search timeouts can halt an entire run.

+2. Poor portability across HPC environments: Optimising for one cluster often breaks performance or compatibility on another, especially when each platform has idiosyncratic storage, job scheduling, and runtime constraints.

 For example, when processing thousands of samples from the Sequence Read Archive (SRA) `[@Leinonen2011-yd:2011]`, we found that some samples failed to download, and we had to